 Because the nature of a literature review is to be dependent on what other authors have said, it is vital that you develop good referencing skills.
 These skills should be put into use the moment you first pick up a piece of written material.
 As soon as you pick up an article, put the publication details into your selected referencing system.
-The University Library has site licenses for three referencing products: EndNote, EndNote Web and RefWorks.
-Additionally there are free bibliographic management programs available on the web or for loading onto your computer, such as Zotero, Mendeley. it is important to choose the one that suits your needs.
-Refer to the Managing References guide for more information.
+The University Library has site licenses for three referencing products: EndNote, EndNote Online and RefWorks.
+Additionally there are free and subscription reference management programs available on the web or for loading onto your computer, such as Zotero, Mendeley, Citavi, Papers etc. It's important to choose the one that suits your needs.
+Refer to the Library's Managing References guide for more information.